Skip to main content

 Flexible Dining Schedules

 For many students, a crowded and noisy dining hall can be overwhelming, especially for those with sensory sensitivities, mobility challenges or those who just need a little extra time during meals.
-One solution is to offer flexible dining schedules, allowing some students to access the dining hall either slightly earlier or later than the main lunch period.
+One approach is to offer flexible dining schedules, allowing some students to access the dining hall either slightly earlier or later than the main lunch period.
 This gives them the space and time they need to enjoy their meals without feeling rushed or overwhelmed.

 Wheelchair-Accessible Dining Furniture